-Of course, there are many popular places to visit but here I will share with you my top 12 walks with the best Peak District views.
-If you’re a sunset or sunrise lover then there are a few good places to add to your list.
+There are many popular places to visit in the National Park but here I will share with you my top 12 best Peak District views and the walking routes to enjoy them.
+Hopefully, you should find a few good places to add to your list.

 There is a mix of different viewpoints in both the White Peak and Dark Peak area of the Peak District.
 The walks to suit all levels, from short to long routes!
 And don’t worry, not all great views come with a huge hike so you’ll find a walk for everyone.
 I’ve also which places are my favourite spots for sunrise and sunset viewpoints too.

 The only thing with good views is that you generally need decent weather to appreciate them, the Peak District does hide in rain clouds sometimes but the sunshine does breakthrough and you can get to see the hills, reservoirs and views eventually.

-Which walks do you think have the best views?
+Which walks do you think have the best views in the Peak District?
 Let me know in the comments below.

 What are you waiting for, take a look now and see whether your favourite walk is on this list?